-Last week, we made a few key upgrades to Skyward, including a high-value new feature and updated interface, in addition to the usual performance enhancements and bug fixes.
+Last week, we made a few key upgrades to Skyward, including a high-value new feature, an updated interface, and LAANC updates, in addition to the usual performance enhancements and bug fixes.

 Here’s what’s new:

 For Skyward customers who fly DJI, this new feature will be a major time-saver.
 It takes just a few clicks to connect a DJI GO account to Skyward to enable automatic flight log uploads.
 Once DJI Go logs are synced to the cloud, Skyward will pull in flight logs every 30 minutes.
 As with our recent DroneDeploy integration, Skyward will display battery and flight altitude details, as well as start and end times for each flight.
 We put together a quick video to show how it works.

 In very exciting LAANC news—tomorrow, Monday, is the day that the FAA allows LAANC airspace in the South Central Region, which includes over 80 UAS facilities in Texas, New Mexico, Arkansas, Kansas, Illinois, Louisiana, Arizona, Oklahoma, and Missouri!
 This article shows the UAS facilities that went live today.
 Don’t hesitate to reach out with feedback about accessing LAANC airspace (just remember—the FAA has asked all pilots not to submit “test” operations for LAANC approval).

 Other LAANC updates: Previously on the Skyward Airspace Map, we had displayed in red controlled airspace that required further coordination with ATC.
 We realized that wasn’t quite right—these areas require permission, but they aren’t completely off-limits as with a temporary flight restriction.
 Those areas now display in yellow.

 Also, at the request of the FAA, we updated the language in the LAANC pilot agreement and linked to the FAA’s privacy statement.